thomasmueller/minperf/src/test/java/org/minperf/simple/recsplit.md

-The algorithm described above can be easily modified for this case, all that is needed is to change the the last stage, how sets up to size 8 are processed, to use a larger modulo (for example modulo 9, in which case m is 1.125 n).
+The algorithm described above can be easily modified for this case, all that is needed is to change the the last stage, how sets up to size 8 are processed, to use a larger modulo (for example modulo 9, in which case m is 1.125n).
 This reduces space usage and speeds up generation.

 k-perfect hashing allows for conflicts, so that at most k keys map to the same value.
 The algorithm described can also be modified for this case, by changing the last stage to for example use modulo 4.

-### Comparison to Competing Algorithms
+### Comparison to CHD and BDZ

-The most space saving competing algorithms, CHD and BDZ, are not easily to parallelize, because they don't partition the set in the same way, and require processing in a certain order.
+For the most space saving competing algorithms, CHD and BDZ, generation is hard to parallelize for two reasons: buckets need to be processed in a certain order, and processing a bucket depends on the result of processing all previous buckets.
-Also, they require more memory during construction.
+Generation using the RecSplit algorithm, on the other hand, is very easy to parallelize, because buckets can be processed concurrently, in any order, and independently of each other.

+Both CHD and BDZ need to keep the complete set in memory during generation, while the RecSplit algorithm can work incrementally (only keep, as an example, 1% of all buckets in memory at a time).

-When generating the hash function sequentially, they both require more CPU time for the same space usage.
+According to our tests, the RecSplit algorithm is faster than both CHD and BDZ for both generation and evaluation, if configured for the same space usage.